raghavmecheri/viper/misc/LRM.md

 3.485
 ```

+### `2.5.4` Boolean Literals
+Boolean literals are used to indicate the truth value of an expression and are represented by the _bool_ data type.
+The two boolean literals used by Viper are the keywords _true_ and _false_.

+### `2.5.5` String Literals
+String literals are a sequence of chars surrounded by double quotes.
+These literals can be assigned to variables of the type _string_.

-### 2.5.5) Nah Literals
+### `2.5.6` Nah Literals
 The nah literal represents a reference to a null value and always takes on the nah type.
 This literal is represented by _nah_ made from ASCII characters.

-### 2.5.6) String Literals
-String literals are a sequence of chars surrounded by double quotes.
-These literals can be assigned to variables of the type _string_.

 Examples of string literals:
 ```